Syed-centem/ai-agent/README.md

 Install Dependencies:
+Ensure you have Python installed, then run:

 pip install -r requirements.txt

-Run the Agent:
+Run the Application:

 streamlit run app.py

-Initialize:
+Initialize the System:

+Open the link provided in the terminal (usually http://localhost:8501).

-Enter your Google Gemini API Key in the secure sidebar.
+Enter your Google Gemini API Key in the secure sidebar HUD.

 Upload a PDF document.

-Click "INITIATE NEURAL LINK".
+Click the "INITIATE NEURAL LINK" button.

-🏗️ Architecture

-Ingestion: User uploads PDF -> System extracts text via pypdf.

-Context Windowing: Text is optimized and injected into the System Prompt.

-Smart Routing: The GeminiBrain attempts connection with the fastest model (Flash).
-If a 404/Error occurs, it seamlessly fails over to Pro or Legacy models.

-Generation: The AI generates a markdown response (text or Graphviz code).

-Rendering: The Frontend renders the text and compiles any diagrams into images.

-🔮 Future Improvements
+🔮 Future Roadmap

+$$$$

-Voice Mode: Adding Speech-to-Text for voice commands.
+ Voice Integration: Adding Speech-to-Text (STT) for hands-free queries.

-Multi-Doc Support: Analyzing multiple PDFs simultaneously.

-Persistent Vector DB: Integrating ChromaDB for datasets larger than 2M tokens.
+$$$$

+ Multi-Modal Analysis: Ability to read charts and images inside PDFs.

+$$$$

+ Persistent Memory: Integration with ChromaDB for storing chat history across sessions.

+Built with ❤️ for the Rooman AI Challenge.